gnowoel/gnowoel.github.io/_posts/2015-10-29-manipulating-files-with-a-gulp-plugin.md

 {% highlight javascript %}
 var prefixText = new Buffer('YOUR TEXT');

-file.contents = Buffer.concat([prefixtext, file.contents]);
+file.contents = Buffer.concat([prefixText, file.contents]);
 {% endhighlight %}

+We save the result back to the `file.contents` property, so the contents of the underlying file will be changed accordingly.

-By incorporating this idea to the skeleton code above, we now have a Gulp plugin that does some real work:
+Putting this idea to the skeleton code above, we now have a Gulp plugin that does some real work:

 {% highlight javascript %}
 var through = require('through2');